alvareztech/BottomNavigationViewSample/README.md

 # BottomNavigationView Sample

-A simple example of new component "BottomNavigationView"
+A simple example of new Android component `BottomNavigationView`

 <table border="0">
 <tr>